PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-11 10:11:37
+Last updated: 2024-04-11 10:12:12
-Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen
+Random Quote: Everything will be okay in the end.
+If it's not okay, it's not the end. - Yuk Je